ukomiljon/AspNetMicroservices/README.md

 ### Steps to check
 1. open switch feature api: http://localhost:8000/swagger/index.html
-2. To see all features
+2. to see all features

 ```
 Request: